manish52755045/promotionEngine/README.md

 -------------------------------------

-<h4>code is designed to full fill the probelm mention above.By using the Spring Boot API</h4>
+<h4>code is designed to full fill the user case mention above.By using the Spring Boot API</h4>

 	# Technical Specification
  	  SpringBoot
  	  H2 Database
+	  Mockito
+	  Junit
 # Application Details

   Aplication Consist of 2 H2 DB table